Does Kratom Interact With Naproxen (Aleve)?

 The FDA also recognizes naproxen’s ability to manage general symptoms of pain.

-Naproxen’s properties can provide relief for many conditions, but it does not cure the underlying conditions.
+Naproxen’s properties can relieve many symptoms, but it does not cure the underlying conditions.

 Naproxen’s ability to provide overall pain relief has turned it (and other NSAIDs such as ibuprofen) into one of the most common household medications in the world.

-Since NSAIDs help manage a wide variety of conditions, so the proper dosage can vary significantly.
+Since NSAIDs help manage various conditions, the proper dosage can vary significantly.

 The FDA recommends that patients use the lowest effective dosage for the shortest duration consistent with individual treatment goals.